Mildred Mansel: Family

 Mansel was born in 1868 in Roehampton, Surrey.
 Her parents were the conservative politician Arthur Guest (1841–1898) and suffragist Adeline Chapman (1847–1931).
 Her mother was a member of the Central Society for Women's Suffrage and the Women's Tax Resistance League.
 She had a brother, Arthur Rhuvon Guest.
 Her family were well connected in society, as Mansel’s grandmother was the aristocrat and linguist Lady Charlotte Guest (1812–1895) and her first cousin was Ivor Churchill Guest, 1st Viscount Wimborne (1873–1939), member of Parliament for Cardiff and the Liberal Party chief whip.

 She married Colonel John Delalynde Mansel of Bayford Lodge, Wincanton in 1888.
 They had three children, two daughters and a son.
-Her daughter Juliet Mansell (born 1898) lived with the Catholic religious writer Baron Friedrich von Hügel and his wife, Mary Catherine Herbert, while she attended boarding school in High Wycombe and was considered a fourth daughter by von Hügel.
+Her daughter Juliet Mansel (born 1898) lived with the Catholic religious writer Baron Friedrich von Hügel and his wife, Mary Catherine Herbert, while she attended boarding school in High Wycombe and was considered a fourth daughter by von Hügel.
 During World War I, both her daughters Marcia and Juliet became nurses.

 Activism

 Suffrage

-Mansel became an campaigner for women's enfranchisement and was a member of the WSPU by 1909.
+Mansel became a campaigner for women's enfranchisement and was a member of the WSPU by 1909.
 During the Bill of Rights March on 29 June 1909, Mansel was arrested with Evelina Haverfield and Emmeline Pankhurst as they had tried to break into the House of Commons and present a petition to Herbert Asquith, the Prime Minister.

 Mansel became an organiser of the Bath WSPU branch in 1910 and supported the establishment of a new branch in Yeovil.
 When Grace Roe was sent to Ipswich to recruit for the WSPU and set up a branch, she invited Mansel and Marie Brackenbury to support her there.